KnpLabs/KnpMenuBundle/Resources/doc/02-Integrate-With-Symfony.markdown

 ### Customize your Menu

-If you want to customize the way your menu are rendred, just create a custom MenuItem class
+If you want to customize the way your menu are rendered, just create a custom MenuItem class

     # src/Application/MyBundle/Menu/MyCustomMenuItem.php
     <?php